Deniz Hümmet: Career

 Hümmet joined Malmö FF when he was six years old.
 He did not receive an A team contract with the club, and so left to join Troyes.
 Hümmet made his Ligue 2 debut on 13 February 2015.
 He made his Ligue 1 debut on 20 February 2016 against AS Monaco.

 On 7 March 2017, Hümmet was announced at Gefle IF after a trial period with the club.
 On 26 January 2018, Hümmet was announced at Trelleborgs FF on a three-year contract.
 On 17 January 2019, Hümmet was announced at IF Elfsborg, signing a four-year contract.

 On 25 August 2020, Hümmet was announced at Örebro SK on loan.
 He scored a hattrick on his debut for the club, scoring against IFK Norrköping on 30 August 2020.
 On 18 February 2021, Hümmet signed a second loan deal with Örebro SK, extending through the 2021 season.
 On 1 September 2021, Hümmet was announced at Çaykur Rizespor on a two-year contract, with the option of a further year.

 On 28 March 2023, Hümmet was announced at Kalmar FF, signing a one-year contract that runs through the 2023 season.
 On 30 January 2024, Hümmet was announced at Djurgårdens IF on a three-year contract.
 During the 2024 season, he finished third in the list of top goalscorers, with 14 goals scored in 30 league matches.

 On 8 March 2025, Hümmet was announced at Gamba Osaka on a permanent transfer.
+A year later, on 16 May, he netted the only goal in a 1–0 win over Al-Nassr in the AFC Champions League Two final.